sportsdunia logo

 • Brescia owner Massimo Cellino has not been caught up in such a situation for the first time.

 Brescia are in even bigger trouble than they were before when they faced a points deduction.
 Earlier in the 2024-2025 season, Brescia were holding their own in Serie B and could have stayed up as well, but received a four-point deduction due to a breach of rules.
-This happened because the club's former chairman (former Cagliari and Leeds United owner), Massimo Cellino, had paid the wages of the club's players, staff in February using illegal paperwork, which had a lot of irregularities.
+This happened because the club's former chairman (former Cagliari and Leeds United owner), Massimo Cellino, had paid the wages of the club's players and staff in February using illegal paperwork, which had a lot of irregularities.

 Hence, Brescia could not stay up and were initially demoted to Serie C, but news has surfaced stating that Brescia will potentially face expulsion from professional divisions.
 This happened because the club failed to pay their debt of €3 million.
 It is really sad to see Brescia facing point deductions and getting demoted to Serie C, but expulsion from the country's professional leagues is the lowest point for the 114-year-old club, which has been home to big names like Roberto Baggio, Luca Toni, Andrea Pirlo, Pep Guardiola & Mario Balotelli.

 Brescia owner Massimo Cellino has not been caught up in such a situation for the first time.
 He was initially the owner of Premier League club Leeds United, and his tacky door strategy of changing management and legal problems put the club under a lot of financial burden.
-Brescia had until 6th June, 2025, to pay the remaining pages from the last two months; however, the deadline passed and no payment was delivered.
+Brescia had until 6th June, 2025, to pay the remaining wages from the last two months; however, the deadline passed and no payment was delivered.
 The main problem is that Cellino has not even registered the club in time for the Serie C season due to his failure to pay his debts.

 Advertisement